siddhantgoel/flask-filealchemy/README.md

 ## Background

-While there are better data stores to use in production than plain-text, the constraints on data stores for applications that only have to run locally are much more relaxed.
+The constraints on which data-store to use for applications that only have to run locally are quite relaxed as compared to the ones that have to serve production traffic.
 For such applications, it's normally OK to sacrifice on performance for ease of use.

 One very strong use case here is generating static sites.
 While you can use